 If you want to be on the wait list, please read through my website and submit your application.

-I have over 35 people on my waitlist for all sizes and timeline requests.
+After my present litters go I'll have 20 people on my waitlist for all sizes and timeline requests.
 The number of pups born in each litter will determine how much room I have for more deposits.
-I'll only accept more deposits if you are willing to wait while previous deposits are filled.
+I'll only accept more deposits if you're willing to wait while previous deposits are filled.

 The current average of pups in a litter is 7.
 I don't like to take more than 5 deposits per litter until the pups are born, and when there are more than 5 I'll accept more.

-JJ and Ryder, for F1B mini goldendoodles.
-Various shades of apricot expected.
-Due mid-December and can go home in February.
+Hazel and Yogi for F1B standard sized goldendoodles.
+Various shades of medium to dark apricot expected.
+Due April 6.

 Summer Litters: pairings are not certain, and will depend on demand/ suitable partners.